iOS: About Siri

 Can I use Siri in any of these languages in other countries?

 Yes.
 You can enable Siri in any country, and you can choose to speak to it in any of the languages that Siri supports.
 However, Siri is designed to recognize the specific accents and dialects of the supported countries listed above.
 Since every language has its own accents and dialects, the accuracy rate will be higher for native speakers.
-For more information regarding which Siri features are supported around the world, see iOS 6 Feature Availability.
+Find more information regarding which Siri features are supported around the world.

-* Siri is currently in Beta.
-Siri requires Internet access.
+* Siri requires Internet access.
 Siri may not be available in all languages or in all areas, and features may vary by area.
 Cellular data charges may apply.
 Phone calls are available only on iPhone.